Transformers · OrevateAI

 User Interface (UI) and User Experience (UX)

 UI focuses on the visual elements users interact with, while UX encompasses the overall feeling and ease of use.
 A good UI is clean, intuitive, and consistent.
 Excellent UX ensures that users can achieve their goals efficiently and enjoyably.
 Testing with real users is vital to identify pain points and areas for improvement.
 Tools for user feedback and heat mapping can provide valuable insights into user behavior.
+As reported by DesignRush, AI is transforming UX by enabling hyper-personalization, which can significantly increase user dwell time on retail sites.

 Content Strategy and Messaging